crazyoptimist/crazyoptimist-github-io/content/posts/2022/how-to-deploy-nextjs-app-to-aws-ec2-in-production-and-set-up-cicd-with-github-actions.md

 Go to your repo **Settings -> Secrets -> Actions secrets** and add two secrets:

-`SSH_PRIVATE_KEY` can be grabbed by `cat ~/.ssh/github` on the server
+- `SSH_PRIVATE_KEY` can be grabbed by `cat ~/.ssh/github` on the server
-`FE_SERVER_IP` can be grabbed by `curl ipinfo.io/ip` on the server
+- `FE_SERVER_IP` can be grabbed by `curl ipinfo.io/ip` on the server

-Commit the workflow file in the repo and push it, and see how the workflow runs in **Actions** tab of your repo.
-Setting up CI/CD right usually takes some efforts and experiments, if you followed through thus far, that's so cool.
+Commit the workflow file in the repository and push it, then check how the workflow runs in the **Actions** tab of your repository.
+Setting up CI/CD right usually takes some effort and experimentation, so if you have followed through thus far, that's great!

-If you are curious about deploying the whole infrastructure(vpc-ec2-alb-acm-route53-s3) as code in Terraform, email me - dockerlead at gmail dot com.
+If you are curious about deploying the entire infrastructure (VPC, EC2, ALB, ACM, Route53, S3) as code in Terraform, it can be a whole other topic.
+Please feel free to email me, and I'll be happy to teach you patiently. :X

 Happy coding! 😎